MDunowski/STM32-Smart-Lighting-System/README.md

 | :--- | :--- | :--- |
 | **LDR (Photoresistor)** | **PC0 (ADC1_IN10)** | Voltage Divider circuit |
 | **LED** | **PA1 (TIM2_CH2)** | PWM Output |

-## 🏗 Key Engineering Concepts

-### Discrete Step Quantization
-Instead of smooth dimming, this system implements discrete step logic to simulate a "gearbox" effect for the LED brightness.
-This makes changes more pronounced and easier to observe, while maintaining efficient control.

-### Clamping & Input Safety
-Robust checking is implemented to prevent the PWM duty cycle from exceeding Timer limits (0%–100%).
-Any raw ADC value outside of the calibrated range is safely clamped to the minimum or maximum allowed value.